-Laboratory of Animal Experiments, IP&D Universidade Vale do Paraiba (UNIVAP), SÃ£o JosÃ© dos Campos, SP, Brazil.
+Laboratory for Animal Testing, IP&D Universidade Vale do Paraiba (UNIVAP), SÃ£o JosÃ© dos Campos, SP, Brazil.

 Institute of Biomedical Sciences, Pharmacology Department, Universidade Sao Paulo, SÃ£o Paulo, SP, Brazil.

-Objective: The aim of this study was to review the biological and clinical short-term effects of photoradiation in acute pain from soft-tissue injury.
+Objective: The aim of this study was to evaluate the biological and clinical short-term effects of photoradiation in acute pain due to soft tissue injury.

-Background data: It is unclear if and how photoradiation can reduce acute pain.
+Background data: It is unclear whether and how photoradiation can reduce acute pain.

-Methods: Literature search of (i) controlled laboratory trials investigating potential biological mechanisms for pain relief and (ii) randomized placebo-controlled clinical trials which measure outcomes within the first 7 days after acute soft-tissue injury.
+Methods: Literature review of (i) controlled laboratory studies investigating potential biological mechanisms for pain relief and (ii) randomised placebo-controlled clinical trials measuring results within the first 7 days after acute soft tissue injury.

-Results: There is strong evidence from 19 out of 22 controlled laboratory studies that photoradiation can modulate inflammatory pain by reducing levels of biochemical markers (PGE2, mRNA Cox 2, IL-1Î², TNFÎ±), neutrophil cell influx, oxidative stress, and formation of edema and hemorrhage in a dose-dependent manner (median dose 7.5 J/cm2, range 0.3â€�19 J/cm2).
-Four comparisons with non-steroidal anti-inflammatory drugs (NSAIDs) in animal studies found optimal doses of photoradiation and NSAIDs to be equally effective.
-Seven randomized placebo-controlled trials found no significant results after irradiating only a single point on the skin overlying the site of injury, or after using a total energy dose below 5 Joules.
-Nine randomized placebo-controlled trials (n = 609) were of acceptable methodological quality, and irradiated three or more points and/or more than 2.5 cm2 at site of injury or surgical incision, with a total energy of 5.0â€�19.5 Joules.
+Results: From 19 out of 22 controlled laboratory studies, there is strong evidence that photoradiation can modulate inflammatory pain by reducing levels of biochemical markers (PGE2, mRNA Cox 2, IL-1Î², TNFÎ±), neutrophil cell influx, oxidative stress and the formation of edema and bleeding in a dose-dependent manner (mean dose 7.5 J/cm2, range 0.3â€�19 J/cm2).
+Four comparisons with non-steroidal anti-inflammatory drugs (NSAIDs) in animal studies showed that optimal doses of photoradiation and NSAIDs are equally effective.
+Seven randomised placebo-controlled trials found no significant results after only a single point on the skin above the injury site was irradiated or after using a total absorbed dose of less than 5 joules.
+Nine randomised placebo-controlled trials (n = 609) were of acceptable methodological quality and irradiated three or more points and/or more than 2.5 cm2 at the site of the injury or surgical incision with a total absorbed dose of 5.0â€�19.5 joules.

-Results in these nine trials were significantly in favor of photoradiation groups over placebo groups in 15 out of 18 outcome comparisons.
-Poor and heterogeneous data presentation hampered statistical pooling of continuous data.
-Categorical data of subjective improvement were homogeneous (Q-value = 7.1) and could be calculated from four trials (n = 379) giving a significant relative risk for improvement of 2.7 (95% confidence interval [CI], 1.8â€�3.9) in a fixed effects model.
+The results in these nine trials were significantly in favour of the photoradiation groups over the placebo groups in 15 of 18 outcome comparisons.
+Poor and heterogeneous data presentation made it difficult to statistically compile continuous data.
+The categorical data on subjective improvement were homogeneous (Q-value = 7.1) and could be calculated from four studies (n = 379), which showed a significant relative risk of improvement of 2.7 (95% confidence interval [CI], 1.8â€�3.9) in a fixed effects model.

-Conclusion: photoradiation can modulate inflammatory processes in a dose-dependent manner and can be titrated to significantly reduce acute inflammatory pain in clinical settings.
-Further clinical trials with adequate photoradiation doses are needed to precisely estimate the effect size for photoradiation in acute pain.
+Conclusion: Photoradiation can modulate inflammatory processes in a dose-dependent manner and can be titrated to significantly reduce acute inflammatory pain in the clinical setting.
+Further clinical studies with adequate photoradiation doses are needed to accurately estimate the effect size of photoradiation in acute pain.